 The 5 Protective Factors are areas of family functioning that help support youth and families to be strong.
 Research shows that when these factors are present in populations of families, it reduces the risk of abuse, maltreatment, and negative outcomes.

-When parents are supported in building connections with children, it creates an even bigger community of support, allowing you and your children to thrive!
-This is where you can join Safe and Sound to engage in family activities that allows you and your children to connect!
+When parents are supported in accessing knowledge about parenting that’s useful to them, it creates greater opportunities for individual development which carries on to child development, allowing you and your children to thrive!
+This is where you can join Safe & Sound to engage in parenting groups and events that allow you to grow!
 Finding support can be the bridge to the other protective factors and ultimately to finding the right balance for yourself and your family.

 —